New Hampton School: Academics

+New Hampton School serves a wide range of learnings, offering the International Baccalaureate Diploma Program, as well as an Academic Support Program with 30 years experience in serving students with diverse learning profiles.
+In 2022, the school launched an Entrepreneurial Studies Program that deploys Babson College's EPIC program and instills in entrepreneurial mindset in young learners.

 Athletics

 The program admits fifth-year senior basketball players who seek an additional year of preparation before entering a Division I career.
 Recent examples include Will Davis and Travis Souza, both of whom went on to UC Irvine.